Ngorongoro Crater and Serengeti Safari

 – For those of you who enjoy walking, exploring true wilderness and taking galaxy and star trail shots with baobabs, there is an extension to this safari in Ruaha National Park.

-– Or if you would like to extend your Serengeti photo safari, we can transfer to the other end of the park and continue photographing in a private concession.
+– Or if you would like to extend your Serengeti photo safari, we can transfer to the other end of the park and continue photographing the great migration in rut.

 – Both lodges chosen for this small group photography tour have been chosen for their excellent location and proximity to meet your photographic objectives.
-Both are two of the finest most luxurious safari establishments in Tanzania, making this an excellent safari to bring your partner on.
+Both are luxurious safari destinations making this an excellent safari to bring your partner on.

 – The last point as to why this is the small group photography tour is for you, is simply because it will not only elevate your photographic portfolio to new heights, but it will make you fall in love with Africa all over again.
 If you are only going to ever do one photo safari to Africa then do this one because it shows you Africa’s most beautiful wildlife filled vistas, and far away from the tourist hordes.